-Plans are being designed to use Near Infrared Spectrometer (NIR) technology for determination of yield with Texas Agrilife Research in San Angelo, TX.
-Work has been started on staple sampling correlations with current methodology.
-The idea is to develop procedures that would allow growers to take samples on individual sheep for selection purposes.
+Plans are being designed to test the new Fiberlux.
+The Fiberlux technology will allow for rapid objective measurement on the farm.
+Work on Near Infrared Spectrometer (NIR) technology for determination of yield will continue with Texas Agrilife Research in San Angelo, TX.
 Other ideas have been discussed regarding research involving objective measurement.
-Working in tandem is Texas Agrilife Research and Montana State University on research to detect contamination in greasy wool in order to provide quality assurance to US wool users.
-One area is the cross contamination of finewool sheep with hair from hair-type sheep.
+Working in tandem is Texas Agrilife Research and Montana State University on research to detect contamination in greasy wool in order to provide quality assurance to U.S. wool users.
+One area is the cross contamination of fine wool sheep with hair from hair-type sheep.